amit-kumar001/HTML_and_flask_to_creat_login_page/README.md

 ~~~

 <li><strong>SQL query</strong> <strong> (SELECT count(1) FROM register WHERE username = %s;", [username])</strong> is used to check that username is already store in the database if it exists in the database then enter password otherwise it will show error "check username"   </li>
-<li>Same as the last condition we use the SQL query to check a correct password, if enterd username and  password exist in the database then we can enter in the new page otherwise it will show error "please check username and password" </li>
+<li>Same as the last condition we'll use the <strong>SQL query</strong> to check a correct <strong>password</strong>, if enterd username and  password exist in the database then we can enter in the new page otherwise it will show error "please check username and password" </li>

 ~~~
 cursor.execute("SELECT count(1) FROM register WHERE username = %s;", [username])  # CHECKS IF USERNAME EXSIST